 So what does it mean to be ethical?
-A member of the Ethical Fashion Forum and taking on regular online training about ways to better the ethical side of her business, Charys is always looking to further her knowledge to bring only the best to you through Styelle.
+A member of the Ethical Fashion Forum (now know as Common Objective) and taking on regular online training about ways to better the ethical side of her business, Charys is always looking to further her knowledge to bring only the best to you through Styelle.
 “When you wear your Styelle bikini or one piece, you know that you not only look and feel great – but you have made your contribution to the ethical and sustainable fashion movement.
 There are no children employed at our production houses – even the off-cuts of the materials are donated for art and crafts.
 The residues and recyclables are separated and collected by Votuporanga’s recycling company.
 ‘We are excited to allocate the residues without harming the environment” says Charys.

-Biodegradable swimwear boasts an average of 3 year life expectancy (depending on where you live and the severity of the conditions) while being 30% biodegradable.
+Biodegradable swimwear boasts an average of 3-5 year life expectancy (depending on where you live and the severity of the conditions) while being 30% biodegradable.
 We consistently push to find new ways to make Styelle more sustainable as each year passes.
 And before you ask, the answer is no, it won’t fall apart in the water just because it's biodegradable.
 It has to be discarded and will break down once it is treated in landfill.
 “We have reached our goals to have our products completely sustainable by 2018 and are screaming it from the rooftops” says Charys.

 Boasting over 17 years experience in the fashion industry, Charys knows where fashion is and where it is going.
 Trend forecasting is one of her specialties so you know when you hit the beach in your Styelle swimwear – you are an instant classic while staying well ahead in the fashion world!

 Styelle Swim acknowledges the Wangal people of the Eora Nation, Traditional Custodians of the land on which we reside each day, and pay our respects to their Elders past and present and emerging.